Mukundks2004/BetweenBooks/_posts/2025-03-31-lessons-learnt-at-roseworthy.md

 - Describing the distribution of mass of a mechanical component using the inertia tensor (used in IMUs)
 - Standard dynamics to describe forces acting on components of the rover, and other moments acting on the rover like torque, first moments of area, second moment of inertia etc
 - Using Lie groups such as SO(3) and SE(3) to model smooth movements of the manipulator in space
-- Analyzing the bandwidth based of the frequency space a signal occupies using the Fourier Transform
+- Analysing the bandwidth based of the frequency space a signal occupies using the Fourier Transform
     - The design of stable feedback systems in radio recievers uses the Laplace Transform
 - Image and edge detection in computer vision uses a discrete convolution- which is different but related to the convolution theorem in signal processing
 - Programming IK is a whole thing on its own- let $$p(x): \mathbb{R}^m \to \mathbb{R}^3$$, let $$p_0 = p(x_0)$$, and $$p_1 = p(x_0 + \Delta x)$$ be the goal position of the system.
 The goal of the system is to reduce the error given by $$\Vert p(x_0 + \Delta x_{estimate}) \Vert$$
 - Transforms from joint to joint in a manipulator- are all just rigid body transforms (rotation and translation).
 These are mathematically affine transformations given by 4x4 homogenous transformation matrices
 - Anytime anything moves, its velocity is a derivative, its acceleration is a second derivative and its accumulated movement is an integral- for example, in a PID controller.
-Minimizing jerk (third derivative) is also important so that bodies don't feel a sudden change in acceleration.
+Minimising jerk (third derivative) is also important so that bodies don't feel a sudden change in acceleration.
 - SLAM uses a lot of probabilistic stuff, like the Kalman filter, and can use fuzzy logic for estimating where an object is (odometry validation)
 - Lots more stuff I'm sure I'll remember and regret not writing later